F5Networks/networking-f5/docs/README.rst

 Neutron Setup
 -------------

-The steps below to tell Neutron to use the |ml2| *after* all other configured ML2 mechanism drivers.
+The steps below set up Neutron to run the |ml2| *after* all other configured ML2 mechanism drivers.

 .. note::